 I am always so happy with these biscuits that I started serving them at Thanksgiving, and it’s such a fun addition to our spread.
 I think they’re the perfect bread to make for a whole meal based around those earthy herbs.

 I hope you’ll give these savory pumpkin biscuits a try, because pumpkin needs some savory love all up in this season of sweet pumpkin spice.
 I guarantee you won’t be disappointed!

 - 2 and ⅛ to 2 and ¼ cups (255-270g) all purpose flour1 be sure to measure properly

 - 2 teaspoons baking powder

 - ½ teaspoon baking soda

 - 1 teaspoon dried thyme

-- Preheat the oven to 350ºF.
+- Preheat the oven to 350ºF (177ºC).
 Line a large baking sheet with parchment paper or a silicone baking mat.
 Set aside.

-- In a medium size bowl, whisk together the pumpkin and yogurt until smooth.
+- In a medium size bowl, whisk together the pumpkin and sour cream or yogurt until smooth.
 Pour wet ingredients into the dry ingredients and mix gently with a large spatula until dough comes together.
-Be patient-- this will take a bit and you may need to use your hands.
+Be patient– this will take a bit and you may need to use your hands.

 - When you have cut out all of the biscuits, brush the tops with butter.
-Bake biscuits 12-14 minutes or until biscuits look set.
+Bake biscuits 14-16 minutes or until biscuits look set.
 Allow to cool 15 minutes before serving.
-Store leftovers covered tightly at room temperature up to 3 days.
+Store leftovers3 covered tightly at room temperature up to 3 days.
 Biscuits freeze well, up to 3 months.
 Thaw in the refrigerator overnight.